4gatepylon/SyntheticLanguages/README.md

 # WARNING: unfinished; not yet launched
+Unfortunately this project is in an indeterminate length period of hiatus.

 # synthetic_languages
 ## Usage
 Currently `synthetic_languages` is a `pip` installable.
 You can get it using `pip install synthetic_languages`.